PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 This way, every decision was backed by a thoughtful strategy – not just a shot in the dark.

-### Deep empathy for customers
+### iii) Deep empathy for customers

 It's possible to achieve your goal yet harm your user experience.
 The most famous example of this is from **Booking.com**.
 They increased sales by showing *anxiety-inducing* messages – such as "*32 customers are looking at the same hotel as you*" and "*another person is considering booking a room at this accommodation*".
 Thankfully, they stopped after they were [fined $7.5M](https://www.gvh.hu/en/press_room/press_releases/press-releases-2020/gigantic-fine-imposed-on-booking.com-by-the-gvh)!

-Let's Do This avoid such pitfalls by putting their users at the heart of how they build – even if it means sacrificing short-term gains.
+Let's Do This chose to avoid such pitfalls by putting their users at the heart of how they build – even if it meant sacrificing short-term gains.

 ## Thomas's parting advice to growth engineers: Make your code changes as small as possible